vedph/cadmus-bricks-shell/projects/myrmidon/cadmus-refs-proper-name/README.md

 Pieces are not constrained in any way, so you are free to add multiple instances for each type (e.g. several _cognomina_), in the order you prefer.
 Types are up to you, so you can have e.g. types for first and last names, or for single names, titles, etc.

 Also, this is not limited to person names.
-You might use it for place names, eventually also adding prefixes corresponding to designations like "mount", "lake", "river", etc.
+You might use it for **place names**, eventually also adding prefixes corresponding to designations like "mount", "lake", "river", etc.

 Further, in place names, you might also want to define a hierarchy of pieces, from the widest to the narrowest, or vice-versa, like usually done with geolocation systems.
 For instance, you might have some generic, of course culturally defined areas designations, like "Northern Italy", "Western France", etc; and then, inside these areas you might want to eventually specify narrower appellations, like "Venice", "Caen"; and even more, specific sites inside these cities, and so forth.